 Testing also helps your site rank higher on Google.
 Mobile-friendly sites are better for SEO, so optimizing responsiveness is a smart move.

 When you find issues during testing, fix them quickly.
 Common problems include overlapping elements, tiny text, or images that don’t resize.
 Use Bootstrap’s grid system to adjust layouts.
-For example, use .col-12
+For example, use .col-12 for small screens and .col-md-6 for bigger ones.

 If buttons or fonts are too small, make them bigger with CSS.
 For example: